 Online resort reviews from previous ski seasons have come from some pretty disappointed skiers and snowboarders who turned up at the resort to find many of the lifts listed on the website and trail map not even running due to conflicts with the previous concession holder.
 We are pleased to say that this problem has now pretty much been sorted and remains one of our favorite destinations in Chile despite the rustic layout of the resort and slower than average ski lifts.

-Ownership of the ski hill and thermal pools changed hands from Termas de Chillan to Nevados de Chillan in 2008, and there were some teething problems, to say the least, during the transition.
+Ownership of the ski hill and thermal pools changed hands from Termas de Chillan to Nevados de Chillan in 2008, and there were some transition problems, to say the least.
 The confusion is not helped by the naming: there is a 5 star hotel and casino at the base of the mountain called Gran Hotel Termas de Chillan; but this is no longer directly associated with the ski resort.

 The 3 to 4-star hotel, now run by Nevados de Chillan and called Hotel Nevados, is the best ski-in ski-out hotel option and features a large outdoor pool with hot water piped in from the natural hot springs.
 Another ski-in ski-out option is the newer Hotel Alto Nevados located next to the upper parking lot of the ski resort.

 Value and ticket prices